 The views and opinions expressed by the speakers and audience members do not necessarily reflect or represent those held by the Annenberg Foundation.
 Viewer discretion is advised.
 Content might not be suitable for all viewers.

-New York-based photographer Martin Schoeller’s detailed, close-range portraits of everyday people, entertainment personalities and political figures have made him a distinctive and singular presence in the field of contemporary photographic portraiture.
+Martin Schoeller’s detailed portraits of everyday people, iconic personalities and political figures have made him a distinctive presence in contemporary photographic portraiture.